Please read this page to learn about our program and teaching philosophies.

 Philosphy, Goals, Objectives

 The Purpose School provides a safe, nurturing, enriching environment for young children.
-Our developmentally appropriate curriculum and theme based activities are designed to foster growth in the areas of social, emotional, physical and cognitive development.
-At Purpose School children are encouraged to learn through child centered participatory play.
-Our curriculum offers a balance between planned teacher initiated activities and planned free choice activities set up daily in the classroom environment.
-The teacher serves as a resource by preparing an environment that is conductive to learning.
+Our developmentally appropriate curriculum and theme-based activities are designed to foster growth in the areas of social, emotional, physical, and cognitive development.
+At Purpose School, children are encouraged to learn through child-centered participatory play.
+Our curriculum offers a balance between planned teacher-initiated activities and planned free choice activities set up daily in the classroom environment.
+The teacher serves as a resource by preparing an environment that is conducive to learning.
 Children are encouraged to experiment and are given a choice of materials that will expand their thinking and instill confidence in their level of competence.
 The teacher helps the children define the limits of their behavior and guides them in forming their interpersonal and group skills.
 Through a widely integrated curriculum, children will learn to work comfortably in both group and individual settings.
 Each child is recognized as individually unique.
 Children are treated at all times with dignity and respect.

 The learning environment is designed with special equipment and materials to allow each child to:

 * Develop a sense of security and feelings of positive self-esteem

 * Develop attention span and ability to follow through on a task